 Choreographer, dancer, teacher and Founding Artistic Director of the Company of Angels and Festival of Dance Annapolis Royal, Randy Glynn has been a recognized figure in the world of Canadian Contemporary Dance for over 4 decades.
 A critically acclaimed principal dancer with the legendary Danny Grossman Company for a decade, Randy began choreographing in the early 1980s.
 In 1987 he formed his own company, The Randy Glynn Dance Project, which toured across Canada and presented four seasons at Toronto’s prestigious Premiere Dance Theatre.
 Works among his critically acclaimed repetoire include: ‘Mr. Pinhead’, ‘After Godot’ and ‘Dancing in the Third Act’.
 In 2008 he was invited to Berlin to direct the Circus Cabaret Show ‘MyLife’ at the Chamaeleon Theatre in the heart of the city.
 The show ran for a year and was seen by over 100,000 people.

-Randy’s choreography has been produced and presented by major companies in Canada, Ireland and the US.
+Randy’s choreography has been produced and presented by companies in Canada, Ireland and the US.
 A Dora Mavor Moore Award nominee, he is also a recipient of the prestigious Clifford E. Lee Choreography Award.
-In recognition of his work Dancing in the Third Act, Mr. Glynn was selected as one of five finalists for the 2015 Lieutenant Governor of Nova Scotia Masterworks Arts Award.
+In recognition of his work, ‘Dancing in the Third Act’, Mr. Glynn was selected as one of five finalists for the 2015 Lieutenant Governor of Nova Scotia Masterworks Arts Award.
 This was the first time since the inception of the award that dance was named to the Masterworks shortlist.

 Header photo: Company of Angels.
-Lighted Rooms.
-FODAR 2017.
+Dancing in the Third Act.
+FODAR 2014.
 Photo by Tim Wilson